DefangLabs/samples/samples/bullmq-bullboard-redis/README.md

 3. Type `defang compose up` in the CLI.
 4. Your app will be running within a few minutes.

+## One click deployment

+1. Open the main [Defang](https://defang.io/) page
+2. Navigate to the samples section and search `BullMQ & BullBoard & Redis`
+3. Click the one-click deploy option.
+This will prompt you to create a repository and run a github action to deploy this project.
+4. To monitor your services' status in the defang portal, check out the Deploy step for the URL to the portal.

 ## Local Development

 1. Run `docker compose -f compose.dev.yaml up`